 I use my 20+ years of IT and business change experience to ensure you avoid or resolve the issues that can arise as a result of your dependence on Excel in your key business processes.

 Who do I work with?

-Many work within the Irish operations of a global organisation, with a growing business team but with limited access to technical expertise.
+Many of my clients work within the Irish operations of a global organisation, and have a growing business team but limited access to technical expertise.

 What problems do I solve?